 Do you have a passion project or goal you’re currently working on?
 I wrote a teen book that is in the process of being published.
 It’s about 12-year-olds that solve mysteries.
-I’m working on getting into politics one day and expecting a second child in May 2023.
+I’m working on getting into politics one day and my second child was just born.

 How do the values or skills you learned at Camp show up in your everyday work and/or personal life?
 Camp taught me how to work as a teammate and that’s helped me out throughout my career.
 The military is very team-orientated and all our work at Deloitte is also done in teams.
 Kindness, and treating people with respect and dignity all overlap with everything I’ve done professionally.

 Is there a person that had a huge influence on you while you were at Camp?
 How and why did they/it impact you?
 Richard Hamilton (former Camp Director), Jason Koslofsky (former Assistant Camp Director) who was my first unit leader and Nick Dishler were the people I really looked up to.

 What advice would you like to share with the Kanata community?
 For counselors: Enjoy every moment of it and slow things down.
 Learning to relax and not take things so seriously was instilled in me at Camp.
 Everyone is in such a hurry to get to the next thing and you don’t stop to enjoy the moment you’re in.
 Enjoy the fact that you get to spend all your time taking care of kids that just want to have fun.
 It’s some of the last time you’ll get to spend enjoying your summers outside.

 For campers: Do as much as possible, just don’t get hurt.
 Have as much fun as possible so long as you’re safe.